How to Get Votes for Your Contest Entries (Without Breaking the Rules)

 Your friends and family members might not be enough to win every vote for you, but they're still the best place to start.
 Your personal contacts are a powerful resource — don't underestimate them!

-Ask them not only to vote for you, but to ask their friends for help, too.
-This can create a powerful ripple effect.
-With a network of people on your side, you might rack up votes more quickly than you think.
+Overall, this creates a powerful ripple effect.
+With a network of people on your side, you gain votes more quickly than you think.

 2. Make Friends with Other People Who Enter Contests

 One way to find sweepers to help is to join a sweepstakes club.
-You can also make virtual friends who can help by signing up for a Facebook page about sweepstakes.
+You can also make virtual friends who can help by signing up for a Facebook page that centers around sweepstakes.
 There, you can meet and befriend people who can support you, and whom you can support in turn.

 3. Put Twitter to Work for You

-Twitter is a website that lets you connect with lots of other people, which makes it perfect for asking for contest votes.
+Twitter lets you connect with lots of other people who share your interests, which makes it perfect for asking for contest votes.
 If you take the time to develop a network of friends on Twitter, you'll have lots of people that you can tell about your contest entry, and ask for votes.

-In order to utilize Twitter well, don't be too commercial with your vote requests.
+To be successful with Twitter, don't be too pushy with your vote requests.
 Take the time to follow people who really interest you and who share interests with you.
 Post about things other than your vote requests, and don't go overboard with the number of times you ask for help

-There are a number of different ways to build a network to help you get votes on Facebook.
-You can join a vote exchange group (note, some contests specifically restrict entrants from using groups like this), remind your friends to vote on your wall, or create your own private voting group.
+There are many different ways to build a network to help you get votes on Facebook.
+You can join a vote exchange group (note, some contests specifically restrict entrants from using groups like this), remind your friends to vote on your wall, or create your own private voting group, for example.

-5. Change Your Forum Signatures to Include Your Contest Voting Link
+5. Use Your Contest Voting Link in Your Signatures

 7. Visit Forums that Offer Vote Exchanges